 - Email: Basic Information > Primary Email

-Attribute mapping will be different depending on which service provider you setting up.
+Attribute mapping will be different depending on which service provider you set up.

-SAML Attribute mapping, in basic form when someone ask for your “email address”, is the attribute that should use the “Email” attribute in your SAML Identity provider.
+SAML Attribute mapping, in basic form when someone asks for your “email address”, is the attribute that should use the “Email” attribute in your SAML Identity Provider.
 Group membership might be an attribute, if supported.
-Access control levels is something that directory services (i.e. LDAP) are better at managing.
+Access control levels are something that directory services (i.e. LDAP) are better at managing.

 SAML is more a managed authentication and attributes (i.e. “What Apps can this person log in to”).